Preemptive Scheduling

 }Register the handler

-First, mtvec is a Control and Status Register (CSR), meaning that it has special purposes unlike the general-purpose registers.
-The special purpose of mtvec is to hold the starting address of the interrupt handler.
-In other words, the CPU would set the program counter to the value held by mtvec when receiving an interrupt.
-You can learn more about mtvec in chapter 3.1.7 of the RISC-V reference manual.
+First, mtvec is a Control and Status Register (CSR), meaning it serves special purposes unlike general-purpose registers.
+The special purpose of mtvec is to hold the interrupt handler's starting address.
+In other words, the CPU would set the program counter to the value stored in mtvec upon receiving an interrupt.
+You can learn more about mtvec in Chapter 3.1.7 of the RISC-V Reference Manual.

-Second, csrw is the CPU instruction for writing a CSR and, in this case, the value written to the mtvec CSR is the address of the first instruction in function handler.
+Second, csrw is the CPU instruction for writing a CSR, and the value written to the mtvec CSR here is the address of the first instruction in the handler function.
 Say this address is 0x80000020, we can directly write asm("csrw mtvec, %0" ::"r"(0x80000020)) as well.
-By using function pointer handler, the compiler will figure out this address for us.
-And this line of C code would likely be compiled to the following assembly:
+By using the function pointer handler, the compiler will figure out this address for us.
+This line of C code would likely be compiled to the following assembly:

 lui a5,0x80000 # a5 is now 0x8000_0000